liuqx0717/dnf-upgrade-zfs/README.md

 upgraded *before* kernel upgrades (see [this comment on GitHub]( https://github.com/openzfs/zfs/issues/9891#issuecomment-761979624)).

-This little script is designed to eliminate all the laborious manual work and do the upgrades **just in one shot**.
+This little script is aimed to eliminate all the laborious manual work and do the upgrades **just in one shot**.

 ## Steps involved in this script